 Equations shown in this subsection have random values, φ and X, and proposer can run simulations using the averaged impulse responses shown in Figure 12.

+Impulse response for following clusters

+Cluster arrival time is τi that is defined by the transmission distance.